Can I Change Child's Last Name in Illinois?

 There are no specific circumstances required to petition for a child’s name change in Illinois.
 However, many parents believe that if they have sole custody they can petition to change the name without consent.
 This is not the case.

 Also important to note, a name change can only be done by going to court.
-If a parent starts using a new game on school forms or medical forms without going to court, it’s not legally valid.
+If a parent starts using a new name on school forms or medical forms without going to court, it’s not legally valid.

 With that in mind, here are a few situations where people may want to change their child’s name without the other parent’s consent: